43 Things To Do On Whidbey Island In Winter

 Penn Cove

-The protected waters of Penn Cove host abundant wildlife, shellfish farms, historic areas to explore and panoramic views of the Olympic Mountains.
+The protected waters of Penn Cove host abundant wildlife, shellfish farms, historic areas to explore, and panoramic views of the Olympic Mountains.

-Kayak Penn Cove
+37. Kayak Penn Cove

 Paddle calm Penn Cove to spot native wildlife and learn about Coupeville's maritime history.
 Look for soaring eagles, barking seals, jumping salmon, and spouting whales depending on the season.
 Guided tours launch from Captain Coupe Park or the ferry dock.
 Rentals are available too.
 Remember, boats must stay 100 yards from shore and oyster pens.

-Tour at Lavender Wind Farm
+38. Tour at Lavender Wind Farm

 Tour fragrant lavender fields blooming purple in summer at Lavender Wind Farm just south of Coupeville.
 Their gift shop sells lavender soaps, sachets, teas, and dried bundles harvested from their own organic plants.
-Visitors rave about their signature lavender soft serve ice cream!
+Visitors rave about their signature lavender soft-serve ice cream!

-Hike at Ebey's Landing
+39. Hike at Ebey's Landing

 Trek out to serene Ebey's Bluff from historic Coupeville.
 This hike rewards with stunning views of Penn Cove, Admiralty Inlet, and the snow-capped Olympic Mountains beyond.
-Interpretive signs describe how settlers relied on the prairies and forest.
+Interpretive signs describe how settlers relied on the prairies and forests.
 Watch for eagles and murmuring murrelets offshore.

 Clinton